APPtitude Pre-Law Program

 OVERVIEW

-The APPtitude prelaw certificate program is designed to support prelaw students by providing information and resources related to academic, personal, and professional development.
+The APPtitude Prelaw Certificate Program is designed to support prelaw students by providing information and resources related to academic, personal, and professional development.
 Divided into three tracks (Academic, Personal, and Professional), the APPtitude program will cover topics on critical thinking and reading, the American legal system, time management, wellness and mindfulness, professionalism, networking, and more.
 By providing helpful information, tools, and resources in these three core tracks, the program aims to support student success during undergraduate studies and assist undergraduate students in developing skills in areas essential for future success in law school.

 Students who successfully complete the program will receive a certificate of completion.